sendgrid/sendgrid-go/TROUBLESHOOTING.md

 `"SENDGRID_API_KEY"`

-In the first case SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual SendGrid API Key.
+In the first case, SENDGRID_API_KEY references the name of the environment variable, while the second case references the actual SendGrid API Key.

 <a name="request-body"></a>
 ## Viewing the Request Body